-A total of \$6,026,823 has been budgeted for the New York Division of State Police to carry out safety initiatives that include: traffic enforcement, roadside inspections, and educational outreach throughout New York State and along the Canadian border.
+A total of \$13,088,585 has been budgeted for the New York State Police to carry out safety initiatives that include: traffic enforcement, roadside inspections, and educational outreach throughout New York State and along the Canadian border.
 This funding will be used to support personnel and associated costs, along with travel and supplies.

-A total of \$40,000 has been budgeted for the New York State Department of Motor Vehicles to conduct data collection and analysis on crash data.
+A total of \$45,000 has been budgeted for the New York State Department of Motor Vehicles to conduct data collection and analysis on crash data.
 The funding will cover personnel and associated costs.

 The ITD O&M item is for the procurement of services for the annual maintenance and support of New York State's six commercial vehicle electronic screening sites (I-90 WB Schodack, I-95 NB on the approach to the Alexander Hamilton Bridge, I-87 NB Clifton Park, I-84 WB Wallkill, I-84 EB on the approach to the Newburgh Beacon Bridge, and I-87 SB at the Champlain Commercial Vehicle Inspection Facility).
 The scope of the maintenance contract will cover all equipment and systems (including associated IT/communications systems and infrastructure) associated with/incorporated at each site.
-As part of the terms and conditions, this maintenance contract will be carried out on an annual basis through the first quarter of 2025.
-The estimated annual cost for these services is \$1,270,830.
+As part of the terms and conditions, this maintenance contract will be carried out on an annual basis.
+The estimated annual cost for these services is \$1,400,000, of which \$150,000 is estimated as MOE.
 It is critical for the purposes of assisting and enhancing commercial vehicle roadside enforcement activities and for the continued protection of the State's assets (highways and bridges) to maintain New York State's existing e-screening/Virtual Weigh Station (VWS) sites in proper operating order/state of good repair.